March 9, 2018

-The first thing to note is that at this stage this will (strictly speaking) only apply to casual employees covered by an Award, as the conversion clause is being included in Awards, not in the Fair Work Act or National Employment Standards.
+The first thing at this stage is this will (strictly speaking) only apply to casual employees covered by an Award.

 Also, employers will be obliged to ensure their casual (Award covered) employees are provided with a copy of the casual conversion clause for their Award within the first 12 months after their initial engagement.

-So it’s fair to say that if a business employs casuals covered by an Award, they’re going to have to deal with this sooner or later.
+So it’s fair to say that if a business employs casuals covered by an Award, it will be unavoidable.
 However, an employer can refuse a casual employee’s request to convert to permanent in a number of circumstances.
 For example, if:

 - the employer knows or could reasonably foresee that the casual employee’s position will cease to exist in the near future; or